I may earn income from affiliate links or partnerships in this post.

 Events and Things to do in Strasbourg in Winter

-Strasbourg is basically non-stop ‘Christmas’ during the holiday season.
+Strasbourg is basically a non-stop ‘Christmas’ during the holiday season.
 There are dozens of events to keep you going no matter when you visit.
-They have not announced the 2021 event lineup yet, but you can keep an eye on the official website for more updates.
+They have not announced the 2022 event lineup yet, but you can keep an eye on the official website for more updates.

-Traditionally there are four advent concerts, including children’s choirs and orchestras, held at the various churches throughout the city.
+- Traditionally, four advent concerts, including children’s choirs and orchestras, are held at the various city churches.

 Last, but not least, whether you came for the alternative markets or the traditional experience, you simply must enjoy the Christmas decorations and light displays.